Alekanteri/webpack-config/README.md

 <h3>

 This is my personal build of webpack, which will be improved as much as possible in the future.
+The assembly works stably with both javascript and typescript

 </h3>